 9. Follow a Touring Plan

 We always determine which animals are most important for us for our visit.
-I like to visit the koalas and pandas because those are rare animals that you don’t get to see at many other zoos.
+I like to visit the koalas because those are rare animals that you don’t get to see at many other zoos.
 And giraffes are a favorite too.
 Leap likes the elephants and polar bears.
 Lily can watch the gorillas and orangutans all day, and Tad cannot leave without hopping into the reptile house.
 To accomplish this and so much more, we came up with a touring plan to help us see all of these animals with the least amount of uphill climb.
 On a recent visit, we covered all of the zoo with mostly downhill walking.
 We went to the left upon entering the zoo (after a quick guided bus tour) for a spin around the reptile house.
 Then, we hopped on the Skyfari to take us straight to the back of the zoo.
-We took the route down Park Way towards the polar bears in Northern Frontier and continued downhill to Panda Trek to see the pandas.
+We took the route down Park Way towards the polar bears in Northern Frontier and continued downhill to Panda Trek to see the red pandas (sadly the giant pandas were called back to China end of April 2019).
 Then, we headed up the moving sidewalk (there are elevators, too) to Treetop Way.
 We wound through trails of Monkey Trail and Treetop Way to visit the gorillas and orangutans and got up close and personal with pygmy hippos and crocodiles before finding our way back to the front of the park.

 10. Interact with the AnimalsBe sure to check the back of the map for animal experiences and entertainment.
 Your tadpoles will leap at the opportunity to meet animals at Animal Encounters around the zoo and at the Front Plaza Stage.